To add content, ask questions.

 - Passive Voice

-Passive voice is a grammar construction where the subject receives the action, emphasizing the action or object rather than the doer.
+Passive voice is a grammatical construction where the subject receives the action of the verb, allowing the focus to be on the action or the receiver rather than the doer.

 - Cleft Sentences (It is/was … that …, What … is …)